 - Introduction to Lichtenauer’s Longsword (Beginners only): A basic four week introduction to German longsword, where students will learn basic guards, cuts, and a foundation for studying in other classes.
 Required for participation in intermediate classes unless you have prior HEMA training.
 All equipment is provided for students.

-- Longsword Fundamentals (Intermediate and above): A class focusing on core concepts of German longsword, with a focus on short lessons and coached sparring.
+- Longsword Fundamentals: A class focusing on core concepts of German longsword, with a focus on short lessons and coached sparring.

 Mondays, 7:00-9:00 PM.

 - Longsword Concepts: A class focused on pinning down fundamental and intermediate level concepts and techniques.